amontaywelch/Retail_Performance_2021_2024/README.md

   While revenue by tier is captured, the impact of membership perks on behavior (e.g., frequency, AOV) is not explicitly tracked.

 - **Synthetic dataset:**
-  This dataset was generated using Python and ChatGPT to simulate realistic retail trends.
+  This is a simulated retail dataset designed to replicate real-world scenarios.
 While it reflects common patterns, it may not capture all edge cases or real-world complexity.

 ---